CD-Mackay/personal_site/README.md

   - [Component.module.css] - Contains the styling for each Game/Component

   - Imports are organized as follows:
-    - Framework Imports: React and other frameworks
+    - Framework Imports: NextJs features and other libraries
     - Component Imports
     - Asset Imports: Icons and imported data
     - CSS Imports: Styled components and other CSS Assets

+  - Note: Js. files for individual pages do not contain module.css files, global styling is handled through globals.css.

  #### Example of Component

  ```
- // Library Imports
+ // Framework Imports
 import React from 'react';